opennars/opennars/doc/Stamp-InNARS.md

 # Introduction

-A Stamp (nars.entity.Stamp) serves several related functions in NARS.
-It is a component of a Sentence (nars.entity.Stamp), though conceptually some of its components are actually about the TruthValue or DesireValue of the sentence.
+A Stamp (nars.logic.entity.Stamp) serves several related functions in NARS.
+It is a component of a Sentence (nars.logic.entity.Stamp), though conceptually some of its components are actually about the TruthValue or DesireValue of the sentence.

 A Stamp contains an *evidential base*, a *derivation chain*, a *creation time*, and an optional *occurrence time*.
 Once created, all the information in a stamp remains unchanged.